jorgebastida/django-dajaxice/README.rst

 Should I use django-dajaxice?
 ------------------------------
 In a word, No. I created this project 4 years ago as a cool tool in order to solve one specific problem I had at that time.

 These days using this project is a bad idea.

-Perhaps my vision of how my django projects should be coupled to libraries like this, or perhaps these days I really treasure the purity and simplicity of a vanilla django development.
+Perhaps my vision of how my django projects should be coupled to libraries like this has change, or perhaps these days I really treasure the purity and simplicity of a vanilla django development.

+If you want to mimic what this project does, you would only need some simple views and jQuery.
+Forget about adding more unnecessary complexity.

 Project Aims